 What is Acetamide?

-C2H5NO is an inorganic compound with chemical name Acetamide.
+C2H5NO is an organic compound with chemical name Acetamide.

 Acetamide is also called Acetic acid amide, or Ethanamide or Acetimidic acid.
 It is derived from acetic acid and is the simplest amide.
 It is widely used as a plasticizer.

-Ethanamide is obtained as a hygroscopic solid which is colorless and has a mousy odor.
+Ethanamide is obtained as a hygroscopic solid which is colourless and has a mousy odour.
 It is readily soluble in water, chloroform, hot benzene, glycerol and slightly soluble in ether.
 It is a member of the class of acetamides which results from the formal condensation of acetic acid (CH3COOH) with ammonia (NH3).
 It is naturally found in red beetroot.

 |Molecular weight/molar mass of C2H5NO||59.068 g/mol|